frontegg/frontegg-nextjs/README.md

 ### Setup environment

-To setup your Next.js application to communicate with Frontegg, you have to create a new file named `.env.local` under your root project directory, this file will be used to store environment variables that will be used, configuration
+To set up your Next.js application to communicate with Frontegg, you have to create a new file named `.env.local` under your root project directory, this file will be used to store environment variables that will be used, configuration
 options: